Oh Sheit It's X: Release and promotion

+Lotus added "Oh Sheit It's X" to the track listing of his GTA V radio station.

 "Oh Sheit It's X" was released as single on May 7, 2013.
 It was one of the 214 songs originally featured in the 2013 video game Grand Theft Auto V, and was included on the FlyLo FM radio station, hosted by Lotus.

-Thundercat sang "Oh Sheit It's X" live at the Black Cab Sessions in 2015.
-Scott Heins said it sounded like a "tender [but goofy] ballad".
-In 2018, Joe Hertler & The Rainbow Seekers covered the song.
+Thundercat has performed live "Oh Sheit It's X" at multiple events.
+In 2015, he sang it at the Black Cab Sessions, whose performance was described by Scott Heins as a "tender [but goofy] ballad".
+Thundercat added it to the setlist supporting his 2017 album Drunk.
+Grimy Goods called the performance a "high energy dance number".

+On April 5, 2024, Damon Albarn, frontman of Gorillaz, joined Thundercat onstage with a harmonica during the third night of his concert residency at Koko, and they performed "Oh Sheit It's X" along with "Funny Thing", "Them Changes", and "Cracker Island".
+During the 2025 Outside Lands music festival, Thundercat ended his performance with "Oh Sheit It's X" following the request of the audience.

 Critical reception

 Thundercat's bassline and style were frequently mentioned by critics when they reviewed the song.

-For Stereogum, Miles Bowe contrasted the energy present in "Oh Sheit It's X" with the previous single "Heartbreaks + Setbacks", adding that the former was created "for the hips" while the second for the head.
-While Jeremy D. Larson, from Consequence of Sound, compared the song with the works by Parliament-Funkadelic, an editor from Fact Magazine did it with the Shamen's "Ebeneezer Goode" and mentioned that disco-funk songs like "Oh Sheit It's X" are infrequently composed.
+For Stereogum, Miles Bowe contrasted the energy present in "Oh Sheit It's X" with the previous single "Heartbreaks + Setbacks", describing the former as being "for the hips" while the second for the head.
+Larson from COS, compared the song to the works of Parliament-Funkadelic.
+Similarly, an editor from Fact did it with the Shamen's "Ebeneezer Goode" and mentioned that disco-funk songs like "Oh Sheit It's X" are infrequently composed.

 Jonah Bromwich commented that no other musician has ever "sound[ed] so nonchalant about rolling".
+Likewise, Marcus J. Moore called the song an "MDMA-loving ode" whose lyrics present drug use as acceptable.
+Stevie Chick equated Thundercat's performance to Daryl Hall fronting Parliament and singing about an "MDMA adventure", praising the "I just wanna party" lyric.

-The track was highlighted by various critics when they reviewed Apocalypse, Mike Diver considered "Oh Sheit It's X" to be similar to a collaboration between Justin Timberlake and Daft Punk, while other critics compared Thundercat's singing with that of Marvin Gaye and Frank Ocean.
-Additional commentary included being described as "fantastic", "danceable", "romping [and] stomping", "a party grenade of wobbling funk", a "funk[y] and bracing" tune, and "the feel-good song of the year".
+"Oh Sheit It's X" was highlighted by various critics in their reviews of Apocalypse.
+Mike Diver compared the track to a collaboration between Justin Timberlake and Daft Punk, while other critics compared Thundercat's vocals to those of Marvin Gaye and Frank Ocean.
+Additional descriptions included being called "fantastic", "danceable", "romping [and] stomping", "a party grenade of wobbling funk", a "funk[y] and bracing" tune, and "the feel-good song of the year".
 The bassline was called "unreal" and "euphoric".
-Miles Bowe said the first thing one might say when listening to it is something like "Oh shit!
+Miles Bowe said the first thing one might say when listening to it is, "Oh shit!
 That bass!"

-The song was ranked at number 29 on Rolling Stones 100 Best Songs of 2013, with a commentary saying it was "[t]he most concentrated dose of disco joy [... and Thundercat] goes all the way pop with an irresistibly melodic groove".
+The song was ranked at number 29 on Rolling Stones 100 Best Songs of 2013, with a commentary saying it was "[t]he most concentrated dose of disco joy", adding that Thundercat "goes all the way pop with an irresistibly melodic groove".
 Chris Bodenner from The Atlantic named it the "Track of the Day" on December 19, 2015.